 • In 2018, data centers in the U.S. consumed almost 2% of total U.S. electricity consumption.
 Large amounts of water are also required to operate data centers for space cooling and indirectly to produce electricity since most forms of electricity production use significant amounts of water.9

-- A study by Two Sides found that half the leading Fortune 500 telecommunications companies, banks and utilities were making unsubstantiated claims about the environmental benefits of electronic billing.
+• A study by Two Sides found that half the leading Fortune 500 telecommunications companies, banks and utilities were making unsubstantiated claims about the environmental benefits of electronic billing.
 In response, Two Sides initiated a campaign to educate senior executives on the sustainability of print and paper and to encourage them to abandon misleading environmental claims.
-To date, over 30 companies have removed their environmental claims and several more are working with Two Sides to develop language that does not contain misleading or factually incorrect environmental claims about the use of online transactions and communications.
+As of July 2020, 129 North American companies and over 500 globally have removed or changed inaccurate anti-paper claims.

 1 Statista, 2020